cosmos/ibc/spec/app/ics-020-fungible-token-transfer/README.md

 // to ensure atomic packet forwarding function revertInFlightChanges(sentPacket: Packet, receivedPacket: Packet) {
-  // the token on our chain is the token in the sentPacket token = sentPacket.tokens[0]
+  // the token on our chain is the token in the sentPacket for token in sentPacket.tokens {
     // check if the packet we sent out was sending as source or not
     // in this case we escrowed the outgoing tokens if isSource(sentPacket.sourcePort, sentPacket.sourceChannel, token) {
       // check if the packet we received was a source token for our chain if isSource(receivedPacket.destinationPort, receivedPacket.desinationChannel, token) {
         // receive sent tokens from the received escrow to the forward escrow account
         // so we must send the tokens back from the forward escrow to the original received escrow account forwardEscrow = channelEscrowAddresses[sentPacket.sourceChannel]
         reverseEscrow = channelEscrowAddresses[packet.destChannel]
         bank.TransferCoins(forwardEscrow, reverseEscrow, token.denom, token.amount)
       } else {
         // receive minted vouchers and sent to the forward escrow account
         // so we must remove the vouchers from the forward escrow account and burn them bank.BurnCoins(forwardEscrow, token.denom, token.amount)
       }
     } else {
       // in this case we burned the vouchers of the outgoing packets
       // check if the packet we received was a source token for our chain
       // in this case, the tokens were unescrowed from the reverse escrow account if isSource(receivedPacket.destinationPort, receivedPacket.desinationChannel, token) {
         // in this case we must mint the burned vouchers and send them back to the escrow account bank.MintCoins(reverseEscrow, token.denom, token.amount)
       }
       // if it wasn't a source token on receive, then we simply had minted vouchers and burned them in the receive.
       // So no state changes were made, and thus no reversion is necessary }
+  }
 }
 ```